 "But I think this made it clear to the more undecided or indifferent voters, or to people who didn't care much about politics.
 Their outrage is going to be translated into a vote.
 And it's not going to be a pro-government vote."

-Saakashvili and his ruling United National Movement (UNM) party were hoping to win an outright majority in the contest.
+Saakashvili and his ruling United National Movement (ENM) party were hoping to win an outright majority in the contest.

 Georgian Dream coalition leader Bidzina Ivanishvili has presented Saakashvili with his biggest challenge.

-In the past, UNM could be confident of an easy win.
+In the past, ENM could be confident of an easy win.
 Saakashvili's detractors have tried and repeatedly failed to create a viable opposition movement in the past eight years.

 But this time is different.
-The UNM now faces a deadly serious rival in Georgian Dream, a six-party coalition founded by billionaire and political newcomer Bidzina Ivanishvili.
+The ENM now faces a deadly serious rival in Georgian Dream, a six-party coalition founded by billionaire and political newcomer Bidzina Ivanishvili.

-Thomas de Waal, a South Caucasus expert with the Carnegie Endowment for International Peace, called the rise of Georgian Dream "the most credible challenge yet" to the Saakashvili regime, which he said was beginning to suffer the consequences of its long hold on power.
+Thomas de Waal, a South Caucasus expert with the Carnegie Endowment for International Peace, calls the rise of Georgian Dream "the most credible challenge yet" to the Saakashvili regime, which he says was beginning to suffer the consequences of its long hold on power.